 Cooked or raw.
 I know the topic of raw food is somewhat controversial, and it is entirely up to you if you decide to feed raw meat.
 If you do, make sure it is human grade raw meat, and it is fresh.

 I like to give our cat chunks of round steak (I buy a bit extra when I’m cooking a casserole), it gives him something to gnaw on and is good for the teeth and jaw.
 Cut it up into 2cm cubes.

 Don’t give your cat cured meats such as ham or salami.

-Another somewhat controversial one if given raw as there is a small chance of salmonella.
-I will not debate the pros and cons on this topic.
-If you would like to give your cat eggs and don’t want to take any chances, then scrambled eggs or chopped up hard boiled eggs are recommended.
+Another controversial one if given raw as there is a small chance of salmonella.
+If you would like to feed your cat eggs and don’t want to take any chances, then scrambled eggs or chopped up hard-boiled eggs are recommended.